sulis-hpc/sulis-hpc.github.io/advanced/ensemble/gnuparallel.markdown

 # Calculate how many concurrent MPI instances to use
 NJOBS=$((${SLURM_NTASKS}/${TASKS_PER_PROG}))

-# Parallel should launch one instances of srun per instance of my_mpi_prog
+# Parallel should launch NJOBS instances of srun at any one time
 MY_PARALLEL_OPTS="-N 1 --delay .2 -j ${NJOBS} --joblog parallel-${SLURM_JOBID}.log"

 # Each invocation of srun should launch $TASKS_PER_PROG tasks